sst/sst/www/docs/constructs/StaticSite.about.md

 });
 ```

-This configures all the `.html` files to not be cached by the, while the `.js` and `.css` files to be cached forever.
+This configures all the `.html` files to not be cached by the browser, while the `.js` and `.css` files to be cached forever.

 Note that, you need to specify the `exclude: "*"` along with the `include` option.
 It allows you to pick the files you want, while excluding everything else.

 ### Content type

-The content type for files is automatically assigned based on their extentions by default.
+The content type for files is automatically assigned based on their extensions by default.
 For files without an extension, the default content type is `binary/octet-stream`.
 However, you can override this default setting:

 ```js {17-22}
 new StaticSite(stack, "frontend", {